Skip to content

 PLG --> PREG[phenomena_registry]

-Plugins/__init__.py provides base classes and registries that each plugin subdirectory hooks into. pipeline_config.py defines FrameContext and the configuration dataclasses consumed by every stage.
+Plugins/__init__.py provides base classes and four registries that each plugin subdirectory hooks into via a module-level PLUGIN_CLASS sentinel. mindsight/pipeline_config.py defines FrameContext and the configuration dataclasses consumed by every stage.

-Entry point.
-Parses CLI arguments (each module registers its own flags), loads an optional pipeline YAML file, and dispatches into either single-video mode or project mode (batch processing a directory of videos).
+Entry point behind the MindSight.py shim.
+Parses CLI arguments (each module registers its own flags), loads an optional pipeline YAML file, calls factory.build_from_namespace to wire the models, and dispatches into either single-video mode or project mode (batch processing a directory of videos).

-• GazeLockTracker -- fixation lock-on / dwell detection.
+• GazeLockTracker — fixation lock-on / dwell detection (from PostProcessing/RayForming/fixation.py).

 These are bundled into run_ctx_base and seeded into every FrameContext.
-The function then iterates frames, calling process_frame() for each one.
+The loop then iterates frames, calling process_frame() for each one.

 Calls the four pipeline stages in order: